nf-core/methylseq/README.md

 Using the `--pbat` parameter will affect the trimming (see above) and also set the `--pbat` flag when aligning with Bismark.

-Using the `--single_cell` parameter will set the `--non_directional` flag when aligning with Bismark.
+Using the `--single_cell` or `--zymo` parameters will set the `--non_directional` flag when aligning with Bismark.
 This can also be set with `--non_directional` (doesn't affect trimming).

 Use the `--unmapped` flag to set the `--unmapped` flag with Bismark align and save the unmapped reads.

 ### Deduplication
 By default, the pipeline includes a deduplication step after alignment.
-If you would like to skip this step (eg. for RRBS data), use the `--nodedup` command line option.
+This is skipped if `--rrbs` or `--nodedup` are specified on the command line.

 ### `--bismark_index`
 If you prefer, you can specify the full path to your reference genome when you run the pipeline: